jarekjaryszew/kodo-about/Endpoints.md

 **response:**
 `200 OK` with full [flow](./Flows.md) data or `404 Not Found`.

+**RFC:** not sure if this endpoint is obsolete.
+We do not need to manage flow meta data with the registry.
+Only node meta data (online/offline) is relevant.

 ### `PUT /flows`

 With the admin panel administrators can update dedicated [flow](./Flows.md) meta data.
 The record is identified by the `node` name and the flow `name`.
 All other attributes are copied to the [registry](./Registry.md).
 The record must exist.